fb0801/python-space-game/README.md

 ## Issues:

-if using VSCode ensure the right interperter is chosen
+if using VSCode ensure the right interpreter is chosen

 ## Changes made: